hashkat/hashkat/docs/input.md

   hour
 ```

-*max_real_time* is the maximum real itme in which you want the simulation to run.
+*max_real_time* is the maximum real itme in which you want the simulation to run for.
 Once this actual time has elapsed, the simulation ends.
-This time is also in minutes, and in the above example has a value of 1 hour or 60 minutes.
-For simplicity, you can just input 'minute', 'hour', 'day', or 'year' multiplied by a constant and ***#k@*** will know the value in minutes as well (e.g. 3 days can be inputted as 3*day, which is equal to 4,320 minutes).
+This time is in real minutes, and in the above example has a value of 1 hour or 60 minutes.
+For simplicity, you can also just input *minute*, *hour*, *day*, or *year* multiplied by a constant or each other and ***#k@*** will know the value in minutes (e.g. 3 days can be inputted as 3*day, which is equal to 4,320 minutes).
 It is important to note that as opposed to the simulated time, interacting with the simulation does affect the real time.

 #### Enable Interactive Mode